 Articles of Association: multiple share classes

-This "memo and articles" document is for a trading company with a structure having different classes of shares.
-Each class has different rights requiring articles to support, control and protect.
-This template provides a reasonable, practical and balanced framework to manage and control the company, while protecting each class of shareholder.
+This document is for a company that has multiple classes of shares, each with different rights attached that require articles that support, control and protect those rights.
+It provides a reasonable, practical and balanced framework to manage and control the company, while protecting each class of shareholder.

 - Solicitor approved